 Reserved secondaries: Secondary numbers used to cover record series that are repeated in several primaries.
 Secondaries -00 and -01 are reserved throughout all Administrative Records Classification System (ARCS) and Operational Records Classification Systems (ORCS) for policy and procedures files and general files respectively.

-Schedule authority number: A unique 6-digit number linked to a records schedule.
+Schedule authority number: A unique 6-digit number linked to an information schedule.
 Used in conjunction with the accession number, the schedule authority number allows Government Records Service, ministries and agencies to manage the storage and final disposition of government records.

 Scope note: The component of a classification system that describes the functions, uses and content of the records that are to be classified together; in Administrative Records Classification System (ARCS) and Operational Records Classification Systems (ORCS), each primary has a scope note.
 A scope note describes the administrative or operational function to which the records relate and provides a general statement about the record types (memos, forms, reports, etc.) and media (photographs, video recordings, etc.) covered.
 A scope note may also contain information about related records classified elsewhere.

 Secondary: A subdivision of a primary that, like the primary, consists of a number and a descriptive title.
 The 2-digit secondary number is combined with the 5-digit primary number and the information schedule number to form a unique classification number for a file series.

 Secondary value: The continuing usefulness or significance that inactive records possess, beyond the purposes for which they were originally created or the function they originally fulfilled.
 Secondary value includes informational and evidential value.